Samg1748/TruthLoop/README.md

 - Initialize the roscore on the Carla Machine
 - Rosrun limo_info_publisher_545.py on the LIMO first
 - Rosrun Mocap_Communication.m on the MoCap laptop next to start the MoCap data publishing to ROS
-- Plant the straight_waypoints.csv in the same folder as the PID_V3 to simulate on the designated track
+- Plant the straight_waypoints.csv in the same folder as the PID_V3 to simulate the desired waypoints on the designated track
 - Rosrun carla_pub_PID_V3.py on the CARLA machine for the latest lateral PID between the CARLA and LIMO

 # Alternate Setup for the Synchronized CARLA-LIMO System Instead of TruthLoop